jaydeegbobeh/eng88/Networking/README.md

 - Data link layer encompasses two sub-layers, Media Access Control (MAC), provides flow control and multiplexing for device transmissions over a network.
 - Logical Link Control (LLC) provides flow and error control over the physical medium.
 **Network Layer**
-Responsile for receiving frames from the data link layer and delivering them to their intended destinations based on the addresses contained inside the frame.
+Responsible for receiving frames from the data link layer and delivering them to their intended destinations based on the addresses contained inside the frame.
 - Network layer finds the destination by using logical addresses such as IP (internet protocol).
 - Routers are crucial component used to quite literally route information where it needs to go between networks **Transport Layer**